eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

     :code:`publisher` argument creates a *DomainParticipant* with a *DataWriter* in the topic :code:`HelloWorldTopic` in *Domain* :code:`0`.
-    The following arguments indicate this process to run until the user press :code:`enter` (:code:`0` samples) and to write two messages each second (:code:`500` miliseconds period).
+    The following arguments indicate this process to run until the user press :code:`enter` (:code:`0` samples) and to write two messages each second (:code:`500` milliseconds period).

 Statistics topics
 -----------------